the-tech-project/.github/profile/README.md

 </div>

 # <img height="25px" width="25px" src="https://user-images.githubusercontent.com/25063903/162043486-3831127d-297a-4929-950f-6982322e9462.png"> &nbsp;Introduction
 We build the flex business managing webapps and provide big data solutions to help your business make better data driven decisions for the future.
 The open-source technologies at the center of all our work help you unlock operational efficiency, develop new capabilities, remove vendor lock-in, reskill your teams, and reduce TCO.
-We provide solutions like **Data Migration**, **Data Analytics**, **Data Cleanup**, and many more.
+We provide solutions like _Data Migration_, _Data Analytics_, _Data Cleanup_, and many more data related oprations.

 <br/><br/>
 ![Add a heading(1)](https://user-images.githubusercontent.com/25063903/162037395-20b7e6dc-1de2-4629-a52f-cbe5f39be90a.svg)